1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Has been a tech lead for 2+ year.
+- Has been a tech lead for 2+ years.
-- Has proposed and led 3+ large technical epics (from design to execution) .
+- Has proposed and led 3+ large technical epics (from design to execution).
 - Has led the team on 1+ cross-teams initiative.
 - Has led the discussion and establishment of a long-term engineering plan for own team.
 - Has presented 3+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives.